Meet Our Team

 My therapeutic approach is simple, no one person is the same.
 We are all on our own journey and if I can meet someone where they are on their path and make things a little easier for them as they work to carry the load they have been given, then I count myself blessed.
 I love to see the look in someone’s eyes when they realize their personal power and the strength they have inside.
 I believe we all have the resiliency and power to become whomever we choose; we just need to be reminded at times.

-Lakyn has her Master’s Degree in social work from Our Lady of The Lake University.
+Lakyn received her Master’s Degree in Social Work from Our Lady of The Lake University.
 Lakyn has chosen this career path because she loves serving others and wants to help them improve their lives.
 Lakyn has spent time working in addiction and recovery with women and children.
-She has love the time she spent with this population and has the desire to serve others, such as, working with military members and their families, young adults, teenagers, families, and many others as she wants to strive to help all reach thier goals in life.
-Lakyn has been trained in DBT and studied Gottman’s practices.
-She has the desire to specialize in military, trauma, addiction, abuse, mental health, and general life issues.
+She loved the time she spent with this population.
+From it learned that she loves working with children, ages 4+, and their families.
+Lakyn has experience working with individuals who struggle with depression, anxiety, ADHD, and Trauma.
+She has been trained in DBT and IFS.
+She is certified in ART and Heart Math and informed in ACT, CBT, Conduct, and ADHD

-I rely on my religious beliefs, exercise, baking, travel, and my family to help keep myself mentally healthy.
+I rely on my religious beliefs, exercise, baking, travel, and my family to help me keep myself mentally healthy.
 I also love to write when I am stressed, as it helps me get my feelings out.
+I believe that coping skills don’t just have to be breathing exercises or mindfulness, we can take what we enjoy; our hobbies and turn them into coping skills as well.
 Some of my hobbies are sports, reading, water activities, hiking, game nights, and trying new foods with my friends.
-I love to travel and have been to 27 states and around 7 countries, I love trying things that scare me in order to overcome my fears.
-My therapeutic approach is to first listen to my clients so that I can understand where they are at and after that, we will come up with a treatment plan together.
-I want my clients to be comfortable with me and know I am here to help them get where they want in life.
+I love to travel and have been to 27 states and around 7 countries.
+My therapeutic approach is to first listen to my clients so that I can understand where they are and then we will develop a treatment plan together.
+I want my clients to be comfortable with me and know I am here to help them reach their personal goals and create the life they want.

 Elisa Valle is a Certified Social Worker (CSW) currently working on her Licensure.
 She graduated with her Masters Degree in Social Work from Boise State University’s online program.
 Elisa has her Bachelor’s Degree in both Sociology and Spanish from Sonoma State University in Northern California.